jcvacaro/ml_notes/nlp.md

     * This results in a sub-optimal allocation of limited vocabulary slots and model capacity.
     * To avoid this, we prevent BPE from merging across character categories for any byte sequence.
     * We add an exception for spaces which significantly improves the compression efficiency while adding only minimal fragmentation of words across multiple vocab tokens.
+    * Since our approach can assign a probability to any Unicode string, this allows us to evaluate our LMs on any dataset regardless of pre-processing, tokenization, or vocab size.

 * Model
     * follows the details of the OpenAI GPT model (Radford et al., 2018)